2006-capstone-pumpkin-splice-latte/Kitchen-Kevin/README.md

 # Kitchen Kevin (Mobile App)

-Hello dudes, it's Kevin.
+Hello, my name isKevin.
 I'm gonna help you cook the dankest food.

 Kitchen Kevin (Mobile App) helps you find recipe based on what ingredients you have.